-Let’s look at Lauri Vuohensilta, a Finish factory owner who, with his wife, is behind the Hydraulic Press Channel (HPC) on YouTube.
-They launched in October 2015 and started publishing videos about using their hydraulic press to crush different objects.
-On October 31, 2015 they published a video attempting to fold a piece of paper more than seven times with the hydraulic press.
+Lauri Vuohensilta, a Finish factory owner who, with his wife, is behind the Hydraulic Press Channel (HPC) on YouTube.
+Soon after they launched, they started publishing videos about using their hydraulic press to crush different objects, including a video attempting to fold a piece of paper more than seven times with the hydraulic press.

-After the video was submitted to Reddit in March 2016, they received more than 2 million views in one day.
-And in 2016 the YouTube channel became eligible for both silver and gold YouTube Play buttons.
-Today they have over 1.68 million subscribers on their YouTube channel.
+After the video was submitted to Reddit, they received more than 2 million views in one day.
+Their YouTube channel became eligible for both silver and gold YouTube Play buttons.
+Today they have over 1.86 million subscribers on their YouTube channel.
 People love their content, buy their product and share the love with their community.
-Because it’s fun and interesting.

 So we’ve talked about content marketing from the company’s standpoint, but what about the people you want to target, the ones for whom you create the content?

-Before you start creating content and publishing it on the Internet, you need to know who you’re creating it for.
+Before you start creating content, you need to know who you’re creating it for.

 I believe that this is the first lesson about content marketing: understanding who your audience is made up of.

-Image Source: Single GrainThere are two types of marketers out there: the ones who have heard about The Dollar Shave Club… Click To Tweet
+Further Reading: The Complete Guide to Developing and Using Buyer PersonasThere are two types of marketers out there: the ones who have heard about The Dollar Shave Club brand and the ones who haven’t.
+Click To Tweet